The Book of Sarth

 Along his musical journeys, he met cellist and songwriter Leah Coloff, who convinced him to combine computers with music.
 The band they established, Number19, funded its first record with downloads from mp3.com in 2001.
 Then in 2005 he founded the band Lucibel Crater, where he really began to experiment with electronic music and the looping of sounds, a band which Vogue Italia described as “Bjork meets The White Stripes.”

 Sarth met Lou Reed when he recorded with Lucibel Crater.
-While touring tiny venues in Italy and Germany with Lucibel Crater, Sarth joined forces in a new band with Lou Reed and Ulrich Krieger to form the Metal Machine Trio.
+In between touring tiny venues in Italy and Germany with Lucibel Crater, Sarth joined forces in a new band with Lou Reed and Ulrich Krieger to form the Metal Machine Trio.
 Their collaboration resulted in a tai chi meditation record [http://www.loureed.com/power/].
 Lou and Sarth continued the soundscape collaborations, which culminated in recording and performing “Lulu” with Metallica.